A cancer that doesn't have to kill

 The case for colonoscopy

-"The gold standard is really colonoscopy at this point in time," said Dr. Akbari.
-"The other methods can be useful in certain circumstances, but if they are positive (for example if a stool test shows blood), a colonoscopy is usually the next step."
+"The gold standard for colorectal cancer screening is really colonoscopy at this point in time," said Dr. Akbari.
+"Other screening methods can be useful in certain circumstances, but if they are positive (for example if a stool test shows blood), a colonoscopy is usually the next step."

 Research suggests that colonoscopy reduces deaths from colorectal cancer by about 60 to 70%.